umdwr/teachinghub/source/guides/speech/spch102.rst

 Assignment Sequence
 -------------------
+.. admonition:: See also

+    :doc:`SPCH 102 Assignment Library </alib/speech/spch102>`

 The following series of speech assignments allow students to repeat the process of conceiving, researching, organizing, developing, practicing, and presenting original speeches throughout the course.
 The short, informative, and persuasive sequence is recommended.
 The group presentation may be sequenced at the discretion of the instructor (after practice/short presentations are completed).

 1. **Two short presentations** to orient students to the process (2-4 minutes).